 One of the easiest and most effective ways to protect your online privacy is to make use of a Virtual Private Network (VPN).

 VPNs protect your data on two levels.
 First, they act as an intermediary step between the device where your Internet traffic originates from and its final destination.
-This ensures that the site that receives your data cannot determine your IP address, as well as other information, including your location, phone number, or email address.
-And second, VPNs also encrypt your traffic on its journey across the web, making it so that third-party onlookers cannot spy on your data while it's traveling across the Internet.
+This ensures that the website you visit cannot log your IP address.
+And second, VPNs also encrypt your traffic on its journey across the web, making it so that third-party onlookers such as your ISP or WiFi provider cannot spy on your data.

 However, keeping your data as safe as possible means choosing a VPN provider you trust.
 Many VPN services are offered by centralized companies with opaque operations.
 Some "free" VPN providers have even been known to spy on and sell user data without consent.